 By Dizrythmia (a succinct description of their music's effect on the human body?), Split Enz weren't becoming more mainstream, exactly, but had begun to move away from their overtly progressive influences, correctly sensing that they weren't the route to fame and fortune in the late '70s.
 It's still a great album, and extremely quirky, but the songs are shorter and the arrangements tighter; the seeds of their subsequent pop career had been sown, and the days of their unique image were sadly numbered.
 Standout tracks include My Mistake and Crosswords, ranking among the band's best, though be warned; if you can get the chorus of Crosswords out of your head after one hearing, good luck!
 When I first heard this album, I recognised My Mistake, presumably from hearing it something like twenty years earlier...
 Anyway, it's extremely hard to tell, but I can only positively identify Mellotron on one track here; album closer Jamboree has a tiny burst of strings, so you won't be buying this one for its 'Tron content...

 As previously mentioned, Beginning of the Enz (not to be confused with The Beginning of the Enz, a later compilation) came out in '79, gathering up pretty much all of the band's early singles from '73/'74, although the sleevenotes on my CD give no indication as to the origin of the other tracks.
 Demos?
 Anyway, the early band had a more acoustic sound than their later incarnations, but the songs are instantly recognisable as the Enz, when they were still known as Split Ends.
 Three of these tracks were reworked on their first two albums; Spellbound, Lovey Dovey and 129, re-titled as Matinee Idyll.
 Spellbound is the album's sole 'Tron track, with a different arrangement to its later version, including not only more Mellotron, but a more interesting part.
 It's difficult to recommend this as a 'Mellotron Album' for one track, but pick it up if you see it at a reasonable price.
 Incidentally, 2007 brought the long-overdue release of a lengthy set of demos, The Rootin Tootin Luton Tapes, recorded at a studio in said Bedfordshire town in 1978; a fascinating listen for fans, but, perhaps surprisingly, entirely Mellotron-free.

 Split Enz headed quite determinedly for the mainstream in the early '80s; their later albums are worth hearing if you like intelligent, well-played pop.
 After they split, later member Neil Finn (younger brother of original member Tim) formed the phenomenally successful Crowded House, noted Chamberlin users themselves.
 Anyway, buy Mental Notes, Second Thoughts (a.k.a. the UK Mental Notes, of course) and Dizrythmia for some superbly odd sort-of progressive rock, but only the first two for their Mellotron content.
 Approach later albums with caution if you're a dyed-in-the-wool proghead, but fans of great songwriting apply here.
-By the way, some of the Australian Mushroom CDs are appallingly packaged, with mis-spelt song titles and little information of any kind, but they're probably your best bet, and seem to've been widely exported.
+By the way, some of the Australian Mushroom CDs are appallingly packaged, with mis-spelt song titles and little information of any kind, but they're probably your best bet and seem to've been widely exported.
 There's an expensive '1970s Box' floating around, including Oddz and Enz, but it's determinedly 'Tron-free.